Peace Movement of Ethiopia: History

 The organization was founded in December 1932 in Chicago, Illinois.
 They met at 4653 South State Street.
 In the 1930s and 1940s, it had more than 300,000 members.

 Its founder and president was Mittie Maud Gordon.
 She was a former member of the Universal Negro Improvement Association and African Communities League, and a supporter of Marcus Garvey.

 The organization advocated the repatriation of African-Americans to Africa.
 As early as 1933, they petitioned President Franklin D. Roosevelt to repatriate them, arguing that the cost would be lesser than the "charity" they received in the United States to survive.
-A year later, in 1934, they started working with Methodist preacher Earnest Sevier Cox, the author of White America, who was also a proponent of repatriation, and Senator Theodore Bilbo.
+A year later, in 1934, they started working with Methodist preacher Earnest Sevier Cox, the author of White America, also a proponent of repatriation, and Senator Theodore Bilbo.
 In 1938, two members of the organization, David Logan and Joseph Rockmore, went to Liberia for a month.
-There, they met Thomas J. Faulkner of the People's Party, who had run for President (and lost) in 1927.
+There, they met Thomas J. R. Faulkner of the People's Party, who had run for President (and lost) in 1927.
 They also contacted Edwin Barclay, who served as the 18th President of Liberia from 1930 until 1944.
 However, he responded that he did not think the United States government would pay for their journey.
 In order to make it harder for them to emigrate, he added that they must be worth at least US$1,000 upon arriving in Liberia.

 The organization supported Senator Bilbo's Greater Liberia Bill of 1939.
 The organization's President Gordon called him their "Great White Father" for his sponsor of the bill.
 After Senator's death in 1947, with the Universal African National Movement, another pro-repatriation African-American organization based in New York City, they asked Senators Strom Thurmond, John C. Stennis of Mississippi and Richard Russell, Jr. of Georgia to propose pro-colonization bills.
 They declined, retorting that some of their constituents, who were still plantation owners, needed the workforce, and the bill would contradict their belief in states's rights, as it would require federal funding for the journey.

 Black Dragon Society

 The Peace Movement of Ethiopia was considered by the FBI to be an "unwitting front" for the Black Dragon Society.
 Most of the PME's funds came from the Japanese consuls general in New York and San Francisco.
-By 1938, The PME was supposedly being run by Satokata Takahashi.
+By 1938, the PME was supposedly being run by Satokata Takahashi.